scoulomb/music-streamer/README.md

 Note we can stream the content on Google home

-### Make your stream availble publicly
+### Make your stream available publicly

 Use-case: phone with 3G while not at home

-As a prerequisute you need to configure a Dynamic DNS.
+As a prerequisite you need to configure a Dynamic DNS.
 Procedure is described here: https://github.com/scoulomb/myDNS/blob/master/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md#configure-a-dynamic-dns

 - Configure NAT on your box